Who can become a supported lodgings provider

 We have Public Liability Insurance for up to £5 million to cover providers.
 The provider will need to arrange household insurances against any accidental damages.

-What will the young people in supported lodgings be like?
+What the young people in supported lodgings will be like

 Like all groups of people, young people in this scheme will:

 - be different